Arathi-1999/Power-Bi-Projects/README.md

 The dataset contains information for policyholders including their birthdate, gender, marital status, education level, income, car make and model, coverage zone, number of claim filled.
 Insights:
 1. Total claim: 37.54K

 2. The average claimed amount: 50.03K

 3. Number of claims by gender
    mele: 49.96%
    female: 50.04%

+# Hospitality Domain adshboard
+1.Create the metrics according to the metric list.

+2.Create a dashboard according to the mock-up provided by stakeholders.

+3.Create relevant insights that are not provided in the metric list/mock-up dashboard.
+# Tools Used: Excel , Power BI, DAX , Power Query